 I reset the search and focused on just Joyce.
 We were matched at a 2nd -4th cousin level which meant we shared a great, 2nd great, or 3rd great grandparent (or possibly a 4th great grandparent depending on DNA recombination).
 I didn’t want to consider half-cousin levels as I was already feeling overwhelmed so I stuck with the above.
 I found all other matches who shared the Schell surname with Joyce.
 I was able to figure out her tree that way.
 I wrote down as many of her great, 2nd great, and 3rd great grandparents as I could find (which was most of them, thankfully).
 I then made a list of all my great, 2nd and 3rd great grandparents.
 Out of all those names (and there were a lot!)
 I could only find a single surname that I recognized which simplified the process greatly.
 And, as luck would have it, it was a surname that I have struggled with for 30 years – to the point that I wasn’t even sure if I had the correct surname.
 So already I was very excited about the process.
 The surname is Bear/Bare/Bair (depending on who was doing the spelling).
 Several decades ago when I first began researching my family history, my grandmother told me that my 3rd great grandfather Jehue Baker’s parents were Bets and Mary (Bair) Baker.
 I have yet to prove that or to definitively prove who exactly “Bets” Baker was.
 There is a Baker who marred a Mary Betts but the details don’t fit.
 There is a Jesse Baker who married a woman named Mary (who sometimes went by Polly) and they are the only couple I’ve found in the right area and timeframe who have a son named Jehue so I’ve listed them as his parents because I’ve found no other viable possibilities at this point.
 But now, I had this exciting new DNA lead that matched me to a BEAR/BARE/BAIR family!

 Joyce’s ancestor, Philip Schell, married a woman named Eliza Jane BEAR.
 Her parents were Henry and Margaret Jane McChristian Bare.
 I have searched this family ten ways from Sunday and still can’t find how they connect to my family but DNA doesn’t lie and I’m still looking.
 I was able to connect with a DNA relative of Joyce’s, Gayle Foster, who knows the Schell/Bare family history and I’ve been corresponding with her trying to figure all this out.
 For now, I’m forced to be content with the fact that finally, after 30 years, I have learned we do indeed belong to a Bear/Bare/Bair family.
 This information is one of the few remaining things my Mam told me that I haven’t been able to back up so I was very excited to not only have confirmation of one more thing she told me but also to find the very elusive Bear family at last.
 I did make a couple of interesting revelations while trying to figure out the family connection though.
 Let me tell you about those.
 As I’ve said in a previous post, at my funeral I want the song I’ll Fly Away to be played.
 Interestingly enough, that song was written by Albert Brumley who married into the Schell family AND who lived in the area my grandparents lived – McDonald County, Missouri.
-I went to church every Wednesday and Sunday of my childhood at a little country church in McDonald County called Poynor Baptist Church.
+I went to church every Wednesday and Sunday of my childhood at a little country church that borders McDonald County called Poynor Baptist Church.
 So many memories!

 It always amazes me how connected everything is in this world.
 The Schell family was one of the pioneer families of McDonald County, Missouri.
 Schell’s were connected to Nichols.
 Nichols brothers were the owners of the grocery store in Southwest City, Missouri for many years- they were a prominent family in that area.
 Nichols also connect to my family.
 Additionally, one of the Schell sisters, Nancy, married James Littrell.
 One of my ancestors also married into the Littrell family.
 There are so many connections between the Schell’s and my family that I’m stunned as to how I have still not solved the mystery of exactly which two people connect my Bear/Bare/Bair family to the Schell family.